Lethabomohlala/cues_app/README.md

 ## Conclusion
 Cues. demonstrates how simple design and thoughtful logic can improve everyday decision-making.
 By combining mood and time-based inputs, the app delivers quick, meaningful suggestions in a calm and engaging way.

+## Author
+- Lethabo Mohlala

+## Description
+This project was developed as part of an academic assignment.

+## Tools Used
+- Android Studio
+- Google Gemini (AI assistant for and debugging)

+## Acknowledgements
+Some parts of the code were assisted by Google Gemini AI.

+## References
+Google.
+2026. ~Gemini (AI assistant)~.
+[Software] Available at: https://ai.google.dev/ [Accessed 31 Mar.
+2026].
+OpenAI.
+2026.
+ChatGPT (GPT-5.3) [Large language model].
+Available at: https://chat.openai.com [Accessed 31 Mar.
+2026].